 - Foreign Credits: International Grade Conversion Guide

-Please Note: the Faculty of Graduate Studies uses a paid subscription to UK-NARIC and AACRO Edge as authoritative resources for information on international education systems and accredited universities.
+Please consider a paid subscription to ECCTIS (formerly UK-NARIC) and AACRAO Edge as authoritative resources for information on international education systems and accredited authorities.

 For many international transcripts, the course weights and grading scales are significantly different from those on Canadian transcripts.
 In such cases, please: